Canon M50 vs Olympus E-M10 II

 It is notable that the M50 has a microphone port, which is missing on the E-M10 II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the E-M10 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 II was succeeded by the Olympus E-M10 III.
+Both the M50 and the E-M10 II have been discontinued, but can regularly be found used on eBay.
+The E-M10 II was replaced by the Olympus E-M10 III, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon M50 and the Olympus E-M10 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.